 It can be a shock if you have a gap year plan and suddenly you have to take A-level resits.
 Harriet Lawrence explains why you need to get the right results before you go.

-Coming back from a gap year in 2013?
+Coming back from a gap year?
 This career planner will help you understand annual graduate recruitment trends, and how to make the most of them.

 With A-level results day approaching, not getting your grades is a reality for some.
 But hey, don't worry, we've got it covered in our questions on clearing.

 If things don't go to plan on results day, you may find yourself faced with an unexpected gap year.
-Perhaps you've decided to re-apply to uni for next year, or perhaps you just want to take a year out to reconsider your options.
+It could be the best thing that ever happened to you.